ArqamWaheed/ArqamWaheed/README.md

 # Arqam Waheed 👋

 Developer from Islamabad, Pakistan 🇵🇰.
-I started out working through The Odin Project, and these days I mostly build small AI-powered apps — usually under hackathon time pressure, usually on a free-tier stack, and usually with GitHub Copilot in the loop.
+I started out working through The Odin Project, and these days I mostly build small AI-powered apps... usually under hackathon time pressure, usually on a free-tier stack, and usually with GitHub Copilot in the loop.

 I like taking a sharp idea and getting it to a working, demoable state quickly.
 Lately that's meant